Skip to main content

 Myth #5: There is no alternative to FCA Authorisation:

 Unfortunately, a longer application time creates logistical problems for firms seeking to become FCA authorised.
-For example, start-up firms are finding it more difficult to recruit for key positions, or provide the comfort to their initial clients or keystone investors that they will able to commence regulated activities in a desired timeframe.
-Higher start-up costs often has negative implications from a regulatory capital perspective.
+For example, start-up firms are finding it more difficult to recruit for key positions, or provide the comfort to their initial clients or keystone investors that they will be able to commence regulated activities in a desired timeframe.
+Higher start-up costs often have negative implications from a regulatory capital perspective.

-Luckily, for many firms, including asset managers and investment advisers, there is in fact an alternative to FCA Authorisation, which involves operating under an FCA Regulatory Hosting license and leveraging the value and expertise of the Regulatory Host at the same time.
+Luckily, for many firms, including asset managers and investment advisers, there is an alternative to FCA Authorisation, which involves operating under an FCA Regulatory Hosting license and leveraging the value and expertise of the Regulatory Host at the same time.
 This solution can be turned around within 2 to 3 months.

-Dependent upon activities conducted, either your staff members would be ‘seconded’ into the Regulatory Host or your firm would become an Appointed Representative of the Regulatory Host.
+Dependent upon activities conducted, either your staff members would be ‘seconded’ into the Regulatory Host, or your firm would become an Appointed Representative of the Regulatory Host.

 This can either be a long-term quick-to-market solution where you remain seconded into the Regulatory Host or become an Appointed Representative of the Regulatory Host indefinitely, or a medium to short-term solution to expedite getting to market soonest, whereafter you proceed with your FCA application in parallel, and move off of the Regulatory Hosting platform when you receive your FCA Authorisation.
-Based on the lead-times mentioned above, this can gain you as much as 6 months of trading-time.
+Based on the lead-times mentioned above, this can gain you as much as 10 months of trading-time.

 [1] FCA applications for UK MiFID investment firms (agency asset managers), UK MiFID investment advisory firms and UK Alternative Investment Fund Managers.

 [2] Per the FCA’s processes, once the initial case officer has no more queries, they prepare a ‘recommendation’ paper to a more senior reviewer, who typically either agrees with the recommendation (if this is to approve the application) or asks the case officer to pose additional questions.
+However, the number of additional questions raised by the senior reviewer has risen significantly lately, potentially extending the application process for firms.

 Accessible